microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 ![Search for API Management](Assets/ApiManagementFillInfo.png)

-Choose the following settings and hit the Create button to start provisioning the API Management instance.
+Choose the following settings and hit the Create button to start provisioning the API Management instance:

 - **Name:** myawesomeneapi
 - **Resouce Group:** Use existing